-- Effects of continued project operation on dissolved oxygen and water temperature in the Deerfield River downstream of the project. - Effects of continued project operation on aquatic habitat for trout, other resident fish, and benthic macroinvertebrates.
+- Effects of continued project operation on dissolved oxygen and water temperature in the Deerfield River downstream of the project. - Effects of continued project operation on aquatic habitat for trout, other resident fish, American eel, benthic macroinvertebrates, and mussels. - Effects of project operation, including ramping during startup, reservoir fluctuations, peaking flows, minimum flow releases and evaporative losses from project reservoirs, on aquatic resources in the Fife Brook impoundment and in the Deerfield River downstream of Fife Brook Dam.